 This residential utopia lasted until 1878 when John Barran built a large warehouse and cloth cutting works on the south side next to the church, however beautiful its Arabic-Saracenic style was (designed by Thomas Ambler) this new move towards mass produced clothing and the arrival of daily commuters and increase in smog led to the wealthy residents moving out of the city centre and business offices to move in.

-Park Square has also been a home to conflict since it was first built, in 1865 during its residential time Eliza Stafford, cook to surgeon and Magistrate Henry Chorley was arrested and sentenced to serve time in Armley Goal for the crime of stealing dripping from her employer’s kitchen.
-On the day of her release a crowd gathered at the goal before moving onto Henry Chorley’s residence in Park Square, windows were smashed, arrests made and a man died later of his injures from being trampled by the police.
+Park Square has also been a home to conflict since it was first built, in 1865 during its residential time Eliza Stafford, cook to surgeon and Magistrate Henry Chorley was arrested and sentenced to serve time in Armley Gaol for the crime of stealing dripping from her employer’s kitchen.
+On the day of her release a crowd gathered at the gaol before moving onto Henry Chorley’s residence in Park Square, windows were smashed, arrests made and a man died later of his injures from being trampled by the police.

 Conflict occurred again in 1889, though this time it was of the business kind, 600 workers from Arthur & Co. went on strike to protest the series of fines and deductions placed upon them including 1 penny of every shilling they made taken to pay for the power to run the machines.
 Supported by suffragist Isabella Ford and with public contributions they were able to stay on strike for 6 weeks before being forced back to work, despite the strike failing over time concessions were made to the machinists.